-The Company's effective tax rates for the three months ended March 31, 2022 and 2021 were 16.3% and 17.5%, respectively.
-The effective tax rate for the three months ended March 31, 2022 was lower than the U.S. statutory tax rate mainly due to the U.S. deduction for foreign derived intangible income ("FDII") and the geographic mix of income earned by the Company's international subsidiaries being taxed at rates lower than the U.S. statutory tax rate, offset by the U.S. global intangible low-taxed income ("GILTI") inclusion.
+The Company's effective tax rates for the three and six months ended June 30, 2022 were 17.0% and 16.6%, respectively.
+The Company's effective tax rates for the three and six months ended June 30, 2022 were lower than the U.S. statutory tax rate mainly due to the U.S. deduction for foreign derived intangible income ("FDII") and the geographic mix of income earned by the Company's international subsidiaries being taxed at rates lower than the U.S. statutory tax rate, offset by the U.S. global intangible low-taxed income ("GILTI") inclusion.

-The effective tax rate for the three months ended March 31, 2021 was lower than the U.S. statutory tax rate mainly due to the geographic mix of income earned by the Company's international subsidiaries being taxed at rates lower than the U.S. statutory tax rate, benefits of stock compensation, and the U.S. deduction for FDII offset by the U.S. tax effects of the U.S. GILTI inclusion and the write-off of deferred tax assets related to certain foreign net operating losses.
+The Company's effective tax rates for the three and six months ended June 30, 2021 were 15.1% and 16.2%, respectively.
+The Company's effective tax rates for the three and six months ended June 30, 2021 were lower than the U.S. statutory tax rate mainly due to the U.S. deduction for FDII, windfall benefits from stock compensation, and the geographic mix of income earned by the Company's international subsidiaries being taxed at rates lower than the U.S. statutory tax rate, offset by the GILTI inclusion and additional withholding taxes on inter-company distributions due to the United Kingdom's withdrawal from the European Union.

-As of March 31, 2022 and December 31, 2021, the total amount of gross unrecognized tax benefits, which excludes interest and penalties, was \$43 at each balance sheet date.
+As of June 30, 2022 and December 31, 2021, the total amounts of gross unrecognized tax benefits, which exclude interest and penalties, were \$38 and \$43, respectively.
 The Company accrues interest expense, and if applicable, penalties, for any uncertain tax positions.
 Interest and penalties are classified as a component of income tax expense.
-As of March 31, 2022 and December 31, 2021, the Company had accrued interest on unrecognized tax benefits of approximately \$1 for each period.
+As of June 30, 2022 and December 31, 2021, the Company had accrued interest on unrecognized tax benefits of approximately \$1 in each period.

-Over the next 12 months it is reasonably possible that the Company may recognize approximately \$4 of previously net unrecognized tax benefits, excluding interest and penalties, related to various U.S. federal and foreign tax positions, primarily as a result of the expiration of certain statutes of limitations.
+Over the next 12 months it is reasonably possible that the Company may recognize approximately \$1 of previously net unrecognized tax benefits, excluding interest and penalties, related to various U.S. federal and foreign tax positions, primarily as a result of the expiration of certain statutes of limitations.

 The Company and its subsidiaries are subject to examination by U.S. federal, state and foreign tax authorities.
-The U.S. federal statute of limitations remains open for tax years 2017 through the present.
+The U.S. federal statute of limitations remains open for tax years 2018 through the present.
+The U.S. statute of limitations for the one-time tax reported in 2017 remains open until 2024.
 The statute of limitations for the Company's tax filings in other jurisdictions varies between fiscal years 2016 through the present.
 The Company has certain federal credit carryforwards and state tax loss and credit carryforwards that are open to examination for tax years 2002 through the present.